-Through generous grant funding, patients seen at Kennedy Krieger Institute’s Department of Neuropsychology, and who meet certain criteria, may now be referred to the Institute’s Hospital Education Liaison Program (HELP), which aims to translate clinical information into an educational setting.
+Through generous grant funding, patients seen at Kennedy Krieger Institute’s Center for Neuropsychological and Psychological Assessment, and who meet certain criteria, may now be referred to the Institute’s Hospital Education Liaison Program (HELP), which aims to translate clinical information into an educational setting.

 HELP services are designed to be a bridge between neuropsychological services and a patient’s school and family.
 HELP services assist patients’ families and schools in translating the information and recommendations generated by neuropsychology evaluations into action.
 HELP services aim to build parent and teacher confidence and understanding regarding the educational needs of the individual patient.